Who Gets to Vote for President?

 The founding fathers chose an electoral college as a final measure of protection for states to keep their power as a part of a larger nation.
 If the states had no power, they would not benefit from being a member of the country and could seek to leave.

 The idea is that the large states won't simply steamroll the smaller states, even though they will carry more weight.
-This ensures that rural areas are as well represented as the urban areas, because the combination of small states will be just as important to win as as a few large states.
+This ensures that rural areas are as well represented as the urban areas, because the combination of small states will be just as important to win as a few large states.

 This is noticeable on an election map, where you see many of the agricultural states all voting the same, which is often opposite of the votes of large urban centers such as New York and California.
 There are a few states fairly well mixed, that can go either way, but also have a fair amount of votes.
 These are swing states, and usually get heavy attention on election cycles to try and persuade them to lean towards the candidate's side.

 How Many Electoral Votes Does Each State Have?

 There are a total of 538 electoral votes available, and a candidate for president must win a majority to be elected.
-That means they must get 270 of the total available votes, leaving only 268 for the losing party (or parties, if a third party where to win any of the electoral votes).
+That means they must get 270 of the total available votes, leaving only 268 for the losing party (or parties, if a third party were to win any of the electoral votes).